- Installing and Setting up CET Developer

 - Select which custom folder to include.

-- (Optional) Change the default location of workspace by picking a local folder.
+- (Optional) You can change the default location of workspace by picking a local folder under the Local Repo Cache tab.
 Default is set to C:\CetDev.

 - Click Save.